-This almond chocolate bark with granola crunch is super simple to make, is loaded with protein and fibre, and is a healthy and decadent snack that is perfect for the holiday season!
+This dark chocolate almond bark with granola crunch is super simple to make, loaded with protein and fibre, and a healthy snack or dessert option!

-Luckily, this almond chocolate bark is a literal life saver.
+Luckily, this dark chocolate almond bark is a literal life saver when it comes to my post-dinner sweet treat.
 Not only does it take about 30 minutes to whip up, but its so versatile and easy to make that you pretty much can’t mess it up.

 Why This Recipe Works

-This year, I decided to take this almond chocolate bark up a notch by adding a homemade granola crumble for extra crunch and texture.
-It’s also secretly because making granola from scratch lets me play with the flavour profile to meet my taste preferences, as I find the store-bought varieties a bit too sweet for my liking.
+This year, I decided to take this chocolate bark up a notch by adding a homemade granola crumble for extra crunch and texture.
+It’s also secretly lower in sugar, because making granola from scratch lets me play with the flavour profile to meet my taste preferences- does anyone else find the store-bought varieties a bit too sweet?!

-The best thing about making almond chocolate bark from scratch is that it’s the dessert version of “anything but the kitchen sink” type of meals.
+The best thing about making dark chocolate almond bark from scratch is that it’s the dessert version of “anything but the kitchen sink” type of meals.
 You can literally add any topping to it and it’s guaranteed to taste good.
-For this recipe, I decided to keep it simple by adding freeze fried berries, pumpkin seeds, and hemp hearts.
+For this recipe, I decided to keep it simple by adding freeze dried berries, pumpkin seeds, and hemp hearts.
 But you can totally go ham here.

 Oats – I like to make my own granola from scratch by combing the oats with almonds, salt, cinnamon, coconut oil, maple syrup and vanilla.
 If you want to skip this step, you can buy pre-made granola instead.